Japan vs. America: How Different are the Starbucks?

 The famous coffee chain Starbucks was founded in 1971.
 As of June 2015, the company has 22,519 shops around the world.
 1165 of those shops are in Japan (data collected from December 2015).
 Starbucks arrived in Japan in 1995, but quickly gained a great amount of popularity due to Japanese people's obsession with the magic bean drink.
 People call it shortly スタバ(sutaba) and make it the country’s largest coffee chain, due to the combination of energizing coffee, amazing designs and artwork in their stores, and excellent marketing skills.

 The Shibuya scramble crossing also has one of the most famous Starbucks shops.
 It is located inside Tsutaya building, which itself is a massive paradise of music and movies.
-It is considered to be the world’s busiest Starbuck’s (and allegedly most-profitable, as referred to here).
+It is considered to be the world’s busiest Starbuck’s.

 Since the company was established in Seattle, WA, I decided to compare the original shop with the Shibuya one.

 The Shibuya Scramble Starbucks shop has two counters: shop and take-out.
 That makes it less packed.
 Yet it is very hard to find a seat, so I recommend doing it prior to ordering coffee.
 Unlike many other coffee shops in Japan, the staff does not assist in reserving seats.

 In Seattle's Pike Place Market Starbucks, you will not find any seating, as it is a very small room.
 This small original location is focused on selling coffee and merchandise which commemorates it being the original store.
 And with so many Seattle visitors for that day being in line to say they went to the first Starbucks, you can expect to wait in a short line outside the door before there is room to get to the counter.